A Chapter in Coffee House History

-This is the story of a strange incident involving a coffee house that operated in the London of George the Third.
+This is the story of a strange incident involving a coffee house that operated in the London of George III.
 The story has two principal characters — not including the coffee house! — and the fact of the matter is that neither is known to us by name.
 Well, one is known by his initials, but even they are a matter of dispute.

 So there is not much to go on.
 What is more, the source of the story is a single paragraph, and not a very long one, which was published in the newspapers in the year 1762.
 But it is a very human story, and your reward for persevering with it will be the growing realisation that not all in it is necessarily what it appears to be at first glance!

 Coffee houses were an important feature of the social and intellectual life of eighteenth-century London.
 As well as making available the stimulus of caffeine, they provided comfortable surroundings in which to pursue the pleasures of the mind.
 Here business deals were struck.
 Sales and auctions were advertised on notice boards.
 Pamphlets and newsletters were distributed and topical issues discussed and debated.